lukerobertsapps/lukerobertsapps/README.md

 ## Hi There 👋

 #### About
 Hi, I’m Luke and I’m an iOS Swift Developer.
-I’m 18 years old and am currently doing a degree apprenticeship, working full time as an iOS developer and also studying at the Univeristy of Suffolk.
+I’m currently doing a degree apprenticeship, working full time as an iOS developer and also studying at the Univeristy of Suffolk.

 #### Find Me
 * 🌍 [Website/Blog](https://lukeroberts.co/)